Alhvynkaris/Project-Alhvynkaris/Magic.md

 [^3]: And thus as trivial to cast, by an Alhvarikos.
 [^4]: Note that the laws of magic are considered to be within the laws of physics.
 [^5]: That doesn't stop you from utilizing Alteration runes to provide the optimal setup for such a thing... although I personally do not know how you would do so.
 I imagine its possible somehow.
 Help me, physicists!
+[^6]: Yes, I know that 12th level spells are technically unobtainable in normal D&D. Alhvynkaris mages are just built different, although their gods are also much stronger than D&D gods, and so the Mystra's of Alhvynkaris ([[Lunai]] and [[Athelh]]) won't be killed.